 Children’s Wear

 Clothing for children and babies is a popular and profitable type of consignment store.
 Since parents have to purchase clothes for growing children very often, many turn to secondhand stores as an affordable option.
-Plus, you will have a steady supply of parents looking to sell their children’s gently used clothes.
+Plus, you’ll have a steady supply of parents looking to sell their children’s gently used clothes.

 Pop-up Consignment Shop

 If you’re not ready to commit to a full-time storefront, having a pop-up business is a great way to test products and locations before diving in.
-If you are looking to start a consignment business as a part-time venture or side gig, having temporary stores is a good option as well.
+If you’re looking to start a consignment business as a part-time venture or side gig, having temporary stores is a good option as well.

-Once you know what kind of store you want to open, the next step in how to start a consignment shop is setting a budget.
-To set your budget, first consider your current income and savings.
+- First, consider your current income and savings.
 What can you save and set aside for your new business venture?
 How much outside funding will you be able to get from personal loans, business loans, business credit cards, and so on?
 Opening a consignment business requires a lot of upfront cash.
-Once you’re open, it will still take time to build your sales volume.
+Once you’re open, it will take time to build your sales volume.

-Next, estimate your expenses for opening your store.
-Include how much you can spend on a storefront, outfitting the inside of your store, signs, and marketing, and your initial product purchase.
-Now, estimate your monthly expenses for once you open.
+- Now, estimate your monthly expenses for once you open.
 Include set bills like rent, phones, internet, payment processing, and so on.
-However, also factor in advertising budgets, employee salaries, merchandise purchase orders, and other store supplies.
+Also factor in advertising budgets, employee salaries, merchandise purchase orders, and other store supplies.

 The hardest part of setting a budget for a business that is not yet open is predicting your monthly sales volume.
 This is especially hard for apparel and retail businesses as sales can fluctuate drastically, depending on the season, holiday, weather, economy, and consumer confidence.
-According to the Retail Owners Institute, used merchandise retailers had an average inventory turnover rate of five for 2018.
-That means they sold through and replaced all of their inventory a total of five times throughout the year.

 Keep that number and your total inventory value in mind when estimating your monthly sales.
-Air on the side of caution, and plan for lower sales when you open, so that you have enough cash flow to cover expenses.
+Err on the side of caution, and plan for lower sales when you open, so that you have enough cash flow to cover expenses.
 Subtract your estimated monthly expenses from your estimated monthly sales, and that will give you an approximate monthly cash flow for when you open.

 Here are the nine elements found in a typical business plan: